Construction of Berlin Brandenburg Airport: 2017

 In January 2017, it became clear that the airport would not open in 2017, with some estimates suggesting that the airport would open in 2018 or 2019, at the latest.
 On 6 March 2017, Lütke-Daldrup was appointed to replace Mühlenfeld as the head of the construction project and Rainer Bretschneider was appointed head of the supervisory board.
 The target opening was pushed to 2018 or 2019, with 2020 as a possible option.
 In Aug 2017 the Berliner Zeitung reported that the airport's remaining funds would run out in 2018.

 As of May 2017, estimates suggested the airport could open in late 2018 or early 2019, but an opening in 2020 was not ruled out.
 The opening date of 2019 had already been described as ambitious and even the new opening date of 2020 was called into question.
 On 23 November 2017, exactly 2,000 days after the originally planned opening date in 2012, a TÜV report listed additional deficits.
-It is possible that the new deficits will cause an additional delay of up to two years, with an opening in 2021.
+It was reported that that the new deficits would cause an additional delay of up to two years, with an opening in 2021.
 At the end of 2017, autumn 2020 was announced as the new official opening date.

 The recent bankruptcy of Air Berlin was another problem for the airport.
 With Air Berlin absent it became even clearer that the airport would not become a major hub.
 The number of connections a person can catch would be immediately reduced and Tegel was too far away to be any help in this regard.
 Interested citizens forced a non-binding public quorum that was held parallel to the federal election, asking whether Tegel should remain open if BER was already in operation.
 The majority of Berlin's citizens agreed.

 In November 2017, an audit of the entire airport by Germany's technical supervision service TÜV uncovered more significant lapses in the fire and emergency systems, further pushing back estimates.